Laravel vs Symfony: Choosing The Right PHP Framework

 Symfony

-• The current status of websites developed using Symfony is 9,097.
+• There are thousands of websites developed using Symfony.

 • Already, you can see in the below pie chart that the Science & Education industry accounts for 9.04% of all industries that use Symfony, followed by the IT industry at 3.66%, Vehicles at 3.93%, and Health at 2.51%, with every other industry being counted in the “others” category as well.

-• Symfony is most popular in the United States, where 1,607 websites have been built using it.
+• Symfony is most popular in the United States.

 Top Industry Vertical Symfony